 And here’s another way to look at the issue:

-As an example of social media crimes against English grammar, I hate getting notifications like this one from Instagram: “Your Facebook friend X just posted their first Instagram photo.”
+“Your Facebook friend X just posted their first Instagram photo.”

 Well, you’ve survived this discussion — congratulations!
 You now possess a writing tool that instantly makes you a classier, more confident writer.